nodejs/node/doc/api/vm.md

     depending on whether code cache data is produced successfully.

 Creating a new `vm.Script` object compiles `code` but does not run it.
 The compiled `vm.Script` can be run later multiple times.
-It is important to note that the `code` is not bound to any global object; rather, it is bound before each run, just for that run.
+The `code` is not bound to any global object; rather, it is bound before each run, just for that run.

 ### script.runInContext(contextifiedSandbox[, options])
 <!-- YAML